Rescuers flock together to save 275 parrots stranded by Ian

 The birds have been relying on food donated by wildlife officials since Hurricane Ian hit, but the supply of fruit, peanuts and other edibles would soon be hard to come by because of the downed bridge and the scarcity of gasoline on the island.

 Hurricane Ian battered Southwest Florida a week ago with 150 mph gusts, making some roads impassable and islands inaccessible.
-Heavy rains and wind-driven ocean surges brought dangerous flooding.
+Wind-driven rains and ocean surges brought dangerous flooding.

 In the hours before the storm, the sanctuary owners herded their flock of birds and packed them into their home to shield them from the ferocity of the elements.